Dayananda Sagar College of Engineering

 Dayananda Sagar College of Engineering (commonly referred to as DSCE) is a private autonomous engineering college located in Bengaluru, Karnataka, India.

 History

 Dayananda Sagar College of Engineering was established in 1979 by philanthropist late Sri R. Dayananda Sagar.
 The college is managed by the Mahatma Gandhi Vidya Peetha Trust (MGVP) and is part of Dayananda Sagar Institutions, which runs multiple educational and healthcare establishments in Bengaluru.

 Academics

+Academic Programmes

+DSCE offers courses towards Bachelor of Engineering (B.E), Master of Technology (MTech), Master of Computer Applications (MCA) and Doctor of Philosophy (PhD).

+The medium of instruction for all the courses at the college is English.

+Departments and courses

+Undergraduate

+These 20 departments offer four-year undergraduate Bachelor of Engineering (BE) courses.
+All of the undergraduate courses have been conferred autonomous status by the Visvesvaraya Technological University.